kumu/docs/enterprise/upgrading.md

 # Upgrading

 Upgrades come in two flavors: software upgrades and appliance upgrades.

-Software upgrades can be performed on the current installation.
-Appliance upgrades require firing up a new instance and migrating your existing enterprise data over to the new one.
+Software upgrades are released as minor version bumps (eg 2.0 to 2.1) and can be performed directly on the current installation.

+Appliance upgrades are released as major version bumps (eg 2.0 to 3.0) and require you to fire up a new instance and migrate your existing enterprise data over from the old one.

 We strongly recommend [backing up your existing data][backup] immediately prior to any upgrade.